WASdev/websphere-liberty-s2i/README.md

 S2I Usage
 ---------
+All WebSphere Liberty s2i images are stored on icr.io.
+See the [Release Notes](https://github.com/WASdev/websphere-liberty-s2i/releases) for the available tags.

 To build a simple [jee application](https://github.com/openshift/openshift-jee-sample) using standalone [S2I](https://github.com/openshift/source-to-image) and then run the resulting image with [Docker](http://docker.io) execute: